zmilan/midiblocks/README.md

 ## Limitations

-- **Generated code must be in ES5.** We use [JS Interpreter](https://github.com/NeilFraser/JS-Interpreter) to run code in a sandboxed environment which only supports ES5, but we will be providing ES6 support soon!
+- **Generated code must be in ES5.** We use [JS Interpreter](https://github.com/NeilFraser/JS-Interpreter) to run code in a sandboxed environment which only supports ES5, but we will be adding Babel soon so that you can use the latest JavaScript has to offer!
+- Sandboxed code runs roughly 200x slower, but we'll provide workarounds as we work to lower this